Azure/autorest.csharp/docs/mgmt/readme.md

 </details>

 There are also some special request paths which is not possible to derive resource type from, for instance, `/{linkId}`.
-When this happens, the generator will throw exception and require the user to provide a `request-path-to-resource-type` for it, or mark it as a non-resource using `request-path-is-non-resource` configuration.
+When this happens, the generator throws exception and require the user to provide a `request-path-to-resource-type` for it, or mark it as a non-resource using `request-path-is-non-resource` configuration.
 Please see [mark a request path is non-resource](#mark-a-request-path-is-a-non-resource) section.

 ### Mark a request path is a non-resource

-By default the generator will mark all the request paths that meet the criteria as resources.
+By default the generator marks all the request paths that meet the criteria as resources.
 If there is a path you suppose it should be pure data instead of an ARM resource, you can use the `request-path-is-non-resource` configuration.

 For instance,